You are here

 - M.D.
 Duke University School of Medicine, 1991

 An expert in head and neck impact injury biomechanics, Dr. Myers is interested in translational research innovation—overseeing programs to advance faculty research to market.

 - Fellow.
 American Institute for Medical & Biological Engineering.
 2008

 - Founders Award.
 Southern Consortium for Injury Biomechanics.
 2008

-- Fellows.
+- Fellow.
 American Institute for Medical and Biological Engineering.
 2003

 In the News

 - Shedding light on cancer (Sep 12, 2017 | Duke Clinical & Translational Science Institute)

 - Loyd, AM; Nightingale, RW; Luck, JF; Bass, CD; Cutcliffe, HC; Myers, BS, The response of the pediatric head to impacts onto a rigid surface., Journal of Biomechanics (2019) [10.1016/j.jbiomech.2019.06.027] [abs].

 - Nightingale, RW; Bass, CR; Myers, BS, On the relative importance of bending and compression in cervical spine bilateral facet dislocation., Clinical Biomechanics, vol 64 (2019), pp. 90-97 [10.1016/j.clinbiomech.2018.02.015] [abs].